theupdateframework/taps/tap7.md

-  def update_repo(
+  def update_repo(test_data_dir, keys, instructions):

-    metadata_directory, targets_directory, keys=None, instructions=None):

     # Replace the existing repository files with the new ones.
+Naively, all we
-    # Naively, all we want to do here is something like the single command
+    # want to do here is something like the single command
-    #   'shutil.move(metadata_directory, 'hosted/metadata')'
+    #   'shutil.move(test_data_dir/test_repo, 'hosted')'
-    # Unfortunately, that won't work correctly if hosted/metadata already exists,
+    # Unfortunately, that won't work correctly if hosted already exists, and
-    # and deleting it would take time and we'd rather not have a gap during
+    # deleting it would take time and we'd rather not have a gap during which the
-    # which the hosted repository state is strange, so I'll go for an awkward
+    # hosted repository state is strange, plus the Python simple HTTP server
+    # doesn't change the folder it's hosting even if that folder moves, so I'll
-    # solution the operative part of which is four moves (individually atomic).
+    # go for an awkward solution the operative part of which is four moves
+    # (individually atomic).

     # Destroy any lingering temp directories.
     if os.path.exists('temp_metadata'):